MohamedSabith97/Functional-Doc_HRM/New_Format.md

 <br>
 <br>

 # **[REISSUE](#human-resource-management)**

-Reissue is service have to process for provide the Iqama ID Card, ATM Card and Insurance for employee as replacement due to missing or damaging the id card or Employee service products.
+Reissue is service have to process for provide the Iqama ID Card, ATM Card and Insurance services for employee as replacement due to missing or damaging the id card or Employee service products.

 | [IQAMA Reissue](#iqama) | [ATM Reissue](#atm-1) |